comicrelief/component-library/src/components/Molecules/Donate/Donate.md

   cartID="refugee1-365"
   title="Help someone like Jordan see a better tomorrow" subtitle="Jordan was close to suicide - which is now the biggest killer of men under 45 in the UK.
-Donate now and help save lives." otherDescription="Your donation will help us fund amazing projects in the UK and around the world."
+Donate now and help save lives." otherDescription="will help us fund amazing projects in the UK and around the world."
 />;
 ```